chuqingjin/chuqingjin.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Economics at Boston University.
-I am interested in Empirical Industrial Organization and Applied Econometrics.
-I aim to understand how competition affects the quality of information and products.
-My current projects make use of micro-data in the financial industry and cloud-computing industry to disentangle strategic incentives from heterogeneity at various levels.
+My research falls at the intersection of industrial organization and applied econometrics.
+I create models to help understand the incentives for competition in different industries such as finance and cloud computing.
+In particular, I am interested in models that build on deep institutional knowledge and yield empirical findings to guide policy.
+For example, in the financial industry, I use micro-data to disentangle analysts’ incentives for information provision and derive implications for competition policies.